Quick Response Award Program Frequently Asked Questions

 Funding should be used for expenses associated with the proposed research project.
 Funds may be dedicated to fieldwork expenses, the purchase of research equipment or datasets, for payments to researchers or collaborators, payment for translators or other team members, participant compensation, and/or research dissemination activities.
 In terms of budget needs for field equipment, please consider exploring options available through the NSF-supported RAPID facility before making requests.

 6. Are locally affected researchers - who may not need travel funding - eligible?

 Yes, we strongly encourage local researchers to apply for funding.
 We will consider non-travel related expenses associated with data collection or for the purchase of research materials.

-7. Will the Quick Response Grant Program cover costs associated with data collection or data analysis for social media or web-based studies?
+7. Will the Quick Response Award Program cover costs associated with data collection or data analysis for social media or web-based studies?

 8. If my proposal is accepted, when will I receive the funds?

 After the review team completes the scoring and ranking of your proposal, you will be contacted by Jennifer Tobin.
 If your proposal has been approved, she will discuss additional steps needed for activation.
 Award funding will be provided in the form of one payment in the amount approved by the Natural Hazards Center.
 This payment will be sent directly to the lead researcher in the form of a fellowship to cover research-related expenses or time dedicated to data collection, analysis efforts, or research dissemination.

 Researchers may not begin collecting data until 1) their proposal has been formally approved through the receipt of an award activation email from the Natural Hazards Center, 2) agreement letters have been signed and submitted, and 3) Institutional Review Board approval or exemption letters have been processed.
 We are unable to fund expenses incurred prior to formal activation.

 10. Do I have to be a social scientist to receive funding?